 Further dining info: On request – no extra charge

 Family holidays: Managed by parents of young children, El Karama in the Laikipia has a relaxed, informal atmosphere, ideal for Kenya family safari holidays with children of all ages.
 They can run around to let off steam on the lawns or enjoy the paddle pool.See more ideas for Family holidays in Kenya

 Walking safaris: Joseph Kalau is the armed head guide who leads the walking safaris from El Karama.
 There is enough big game around camp to always have the possibility of an exciting on-foot experience!See more ideas for Walking safaris in Kenya

-Walking: Joseph, who has 19 years experience, and carries a 458 rifle, does really good game walks on El Karama ranch (he’s a very knowledgeable and reassuring guide), and you can go out for a few hours after dawn or at the end of the afternoon, or for longer if you feel so inclined – usually with a vehicle to get you to and from your start and finish points.See more ideas for Walking in Kenya
+Walking: Joseph, who has 19 years of experience, and carries a 458 rifle, leads the game walks at El Kamara ranch.
+Walks are usually after dawn, or late afternoon, with a vehicle to get to your starting point.See more ideas for Walking in Kenya

 Attitude towards children: Children are very welcome, and the owner/managers have young children.

 Special activities & services: Apart from the paddling pool, there’s little to entertain children, but it’s fine for them to let off steam and generally be themselves, though toddlers will need supervision at all times.
 The new swimming pool opened at the end of 2013.
 One ayah (nanny) is available and a member of staff is can be organised for baby listening, but there are no professionally qualified childcare staff.